bluething/learnddd/Learning Domain-Driven Design/02-Discovering-Domain-Knowledge/README.md

 DDD calls for cultivating a single language for describing the business domain: the ubiquitous language.
 The aim is to frame the domain experts understanding and mental models of the business domain in terms that are easy to understand.

-The language must have consistency to eliminate the need for assumptions and should make the business domain’s logic explicit.
+The language must have _consistency_ to eliminate the need for assumptions and should make the business domain’s logic _explicit_.
 Ubiquitous language demands a single meaning for each term.
-There are no place for synonym, use each term explicitly in its specific context.
+There are _no place for synonym_, use each term explicitly in its specific context.

 ## Model of the Business Domain

 A model is not a copy of the real world but a human construct that helps us make sense of real world systems.
 All models have a purpose, and an effective model contains only the details needed to fulfill its purpose.
 For example map, there are many type of maps with different purpose.

-In its essence, a model is an abstraction.
+In its essence, a model is an _abstraction_.

 The business domain is supposed to capture the domain experts mental models.
 The model has to reflect the involved business entities and their behavior, cause and effect relationships, and invariants.